Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

  <img src="https://imgur.com/ZJL87cs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 3.Create the Client VM (Windows 10) named “Client-1”.
-Use the same Resource Group and Vnet that was created in Step 1.
-The client machine needs to be on the same virtual network as your Domain Controller to communicate properly.
+Use the same Resource Group that was created in Step 1.
 Include the same region location, to keep everything close and reduce latency.
 Use the same username (LabUser) and password if you want (not a good practice IRL).
-Click next, and go to the networking tab.
-In the virtual network make sure it is connected to AD Lab.
+Click next, and go to the networking tab make  sure machine is connected rto same vnet as DC.
+The client machine needs to be on the same virtual network as your Domain Controller to communicate properly.
 Then create!
 </p>
 <br />
-4. Click on each VM, then check under VirtualNetwork/Subnet to see if they're connected to AD-lab
+4. Click on each VM, then check under VirtualNetwork/Subnet to see if its connected to AD-lab
 </p>
 <br />
-5. Ensure Connectivity between the Client and Domain Controller Login to Client-1 with Remote Desktop, open command line and ping DC-1’s private IP address with ping -t <ip address> (perpetual ping).
+5. Ensure Connectivity between the Client and Domain Controller Login to Client-1 with Remote Desktop, search it's public IP and use the login you created. open command line and ping DC-1’s private IP address with "ping -t "<ip address> (perpetual ping).
 The ping should fail because the firewall on the DC is blocking traffic!
-This test checks basic network connectivity from the client to the domain controller and security settings.
+This test checks basic network connectivity (which is failing ofc) from the client to the domain controller and security settings.
 </p>
 <br />
 </p>